 The Coalition of State Museum Associations, or COSMA, incorporated in 2017 and established its nonprofit status in 2018.
 By this measure, COSMA is new as a formal entity, the only national organization committed to serving state museum associations (SMAs).
 But the idea is not new, not at all.
 Leaders of SMAs have been working together, informally, for decades to bolster the national network of SMAs.
 The goals of this group over the years have remained much the same—to increase the capacity, communication, professionalism, and stability of SMAs so that they may more effectively serve the museums and museum professionals that make up their membership.

 During the late 1990s, SMA leaders revealed a sense of humor when they referred to their network as PLASMA, the "Pretty Loose Association of State Museum Associations."
 PLASMA met at other organizations’ conferences and began to build a file of information specifically about SMAs.
-In 1998, coordinated by the Florida Association of Museums and the Florida Art Museum Directors Association and funded by the Institute for Museum and Library Services (IMLS), SMAs gathered for their first nationwide meeting.
+In February 1997, coordinated by the Florida Association of Museums and the Florida Art Museum Directors Association and funded by the Institute for Museum and Library Services (IMLS), SMAs gathered in Miami for their first nationwide meeting.
 The following year, in June 1998, the group reunited in Denver as the National Conference of State Museum Associations.This meeting was also made possible through IMLS funding.

 The SMA-focused working group continued to grow and in the mid-2000s took on a new name: The National Alliance of State Museum Associations, or NASMA.
 Colleagues at the American Alliance of Museums (AAM) recognized the interests of this group and assisted with coordination and communication.
 AAM provided space in the annual conference program for a NASMA meeting, which was widely attended.
 By 2011, NASMA made a commitment to communicate outside of the once-a-year meetings held at the AAM conference.
 NASMA committees conducted surveys of the SMAs to learn more about the individual organizations in each state.
 The members elected officers who met via monthly conference call to further the goals of SMAs.
 NASMA created a website and a popular list-serv.
 By 2013 the NASMA officers had crafted a governing document developed to formalize the organization.